vivian-xiong-107/-PHP2550/README.md

 #  PHP2550 project1
-Examine effects of SDP/ETS on adolescent self-regulation, substance use, and externalizing
+Examine effects of SDP on adolescent self-regulation, substance use, and externalizing

 Caiwei Xiong